-- 01.0 Utilize career planning skills to explore career opportunities in education and training. - 02.0 Demonstrate professionalism in an education and training setting. - 03.0 Explain the various components of diversity. - 04.0 Adhere to a professional code of conduct. - 05.0 Describe the purpose of education historically and currently for individuals, groups and society. - 06.0 Describe the organizational structure of education and training systems. - 07.0 Identify effective relationships with internal and external stakeholders. - 08.0 Describe accountability systems education and training organizations use to manage and improve performance. - 09.0 Explain employment practices. - 10.0 Demonstrate the ability to lead and work on a team. - 11.0 Recognize leadership and career and technical student organization (CTSO) activities. - 12.0 Articulate the fundamental principles of child growth and development. - 13.0 Explain how students learn and the developmental characteristics of age groups. - 14.0 Explain the developmental characteristics and intervention strategies for exceptional children and youth across education and community settings. - 15.0 Apply the fundamental principles of the human development process in childhood. - 16.0 Analyze instructional methods and develop appropriate activities to foster growth and development. - 17.0 Analyze and evaluate classroom management strategies. - 18.0 Analyze and develop methods to monitor and provide support to reduce the effects of child abuse and substance abuse and other barriers to learning on student achievement and behavior. - 19.0 Identify practices that contribute to healthy environments. - 20.0 Apply basic theories of educational psychology to enhance student learning. - 21.0 Assess sociological factors that impact learning. - 22.0 Employ critical thinking, problem solving and innovation skills independently or in teams to formulate solutions to problems. - 23.0 Demonstrate basic technology competencies through effective use of multiple software applications. - 24.0 Use existing and emerging technology to accomplish educational goals. - 25.0 Explain the laws and regulations governing information gathering, software and educational use. - 26.0 Align curricular goals and instructional objectives with the capabilities of the electronic media. - 27.0 Demonstrate excellence in the content/subject area to be taught. - 28.0 Use content-specific instructional strategies to teach the central concepts and skills of the discipline. - 29.0 Describe school and district priorities and Florida's academic and technical content standards. - 30.0 Explain the relationship of knowledge within a content area to other content areas. - 31.0 Connect content to relevant life experiences and career opportunities. - 32.0 Describe the importance of reading and writing skills for personal and social growth, and for the achievement of excellence in all subject matters. - 33.0 Align instructional goals and activities with school and district priorities and Florida's academic and technical content standards. - 34.0 Plan and deliver instruction that illustrates sound teaching practices. - 35.0 Communicate clear learning goals and link learning activities to those defined goals.
+- 01.0 Utilize career planning skills to explore career opportunities in education and training. - 02.0 Demonstrate professionalism in an education and training setting. - 03.0 Explain the various components of diversity. - 04.0 Adhere to a professional code of conduct. - 05.0 Describe the purpose of education from its historical foundations to current best practices. - 06.0 Describe accountability systems education and training organizations use to manage and improve performance. - 07.0 Explain employment practices. - 08.0 Demonstrate the ability to lead and work on a team. - 09.0 Recognize leadership and career and technical student organization (CTSO) activities. - 10.0 Design and Create Student Professional Portfolio. - 11.0 Articulate the fundamental principles of child growth and development. - 12.0 Articulate how students learn and the developmental characteristics of age groups. - 13.0 Explain developmental characteristics and intervention strategies for exceptional students across education and community settings. - 14.0 Understand fundamental principles of the human development process in childhood. - 15.0 Explore instructional methods to develop appropriate activities that foster growth and development. - 16.0 Analyze and evaluate developmentally appropriate classroom management strategies. - 17.0 Recognize the effects of child abuse, substance abuse and risk factors on learning. - 18.0 Identify practices that contribute to healthy learning environments. - 19.0 Grow your Professional Portfolio. - 20.0 Explore basic theories of educational psychology to enhance student learning. - 21.0 Assess the impact of sociological factors on learning. - 22.0 Understand critical thinking, problem solving and innovation skills independently or in teams to formulate solutions to problems. - 23.0 Demonstrate basic technology competencies through effective use of multiple software applications. - 24.0 Use existing and emerging technology to accomplish educational goals. - 25.0 Explain the laws and regulations governing information gathering, software and educational use. - 26.0 Align curricular goals and instructional objectives with the capabilities of the electronic media. - 27.0 Demonstrate competence in the content/subject area to be taught. - 28.0 Use content-specific instructional strategies. - 29.0 Describe school and district priorities and Florida's academic and technical content standards. - 30.0 Explain the relationship of knowledge within a content area to other content areas. - 31.0 Connect content to relevant life experiences and career opportunities. - 32.0 Describe the importance of reading and writing skills for personal and social growth, and for the achievement of excellence in all subject matters. - 33.0 Align instructional goals and activities with school and district priorities and Florida's academic and technical content standards. - 34.0 Demonstrate Knowledge of effective Literacy Strategies that can be applied across the curriculum. - 35.0 Enhance and update your Professional Portfolio.

-- 36.0 Apply knowledge of how students think and learn to instructional design and delivery. - 37.0 Differentiate instruction to support the learning needs of all students. - 38.0 Select activities that are designed to help students develop as independent learners and complex problem-solvers. - 39.0 Use resources effectively to enhance student learning. - 40.0 Maintain general safety standards in accordance with applicable regulations, health standards and organizational policy. - 41.0 Supervise the safety and health of students. - 42.0 Explain emergency response plans. - 43.0 Assess the impact of stress on health. - 44.0 Identify ways to continue to grow professionally.
+- 36.0 Plan and deliver instruction that illustrates best teaching practices. - 37.0 Communicate clear learning goals and link learning activities to those defined goals. - 38.0 Apply knowledge of how students think and learn to instructional design and delivery. - 39.0 Differentiate instruction to support the learning needs of all students. - 40.0 Design activities to help students develop as independent learners and complex problem-solvers. - 41.0 Use resources effectively to enhance student learning. - 42.0 Maintain general safety standards in accordance with applicable regulations, health standards and organizational policy. - 43.0 Supervise the safety and health of students. - 44.0 Explain emergency response plans. - 45.0 Recognize the impact of stress on health. - 46.0 Identify ways to continue to grow professionally. - 47.0 Completion of Comprehensive Professional Portfolio. - 48.0 Completion of a Capstone Presentation.